 Ready to dive in?

 These are just of a few of the areas explored during an honest and interactive virtual discussion you can replay on-demand anytime: Deconstructing Talent Best Practices to Find What Really Works.
-A panel of ADP industry experts, including Jen Phillips-Kirkwood, share real life stories of working with organizations as they navigate how to create their right-fit talent strategy.
+A panel of ADP industry experts, including Jen Phillips-Kirkwood, share real life stories of working with organizations and their platforms as they navigate how to create their right-fit talent strategy.

 Deconstructing Talent Best Practices to Find What Really Works